KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_SOD_Analysis.md

 * Modified 12 June 2015 - KF - added analysis of the DO concentration in the bottles.
 * Modified 17 May 2016 - KF - created figure of area normalized SOD.
 * Mdodifies 12 Sept 2016 - KF - calculated the SD of the mean flux
+* Modified 28 Sept 2016 - KF - modified the DO by days figure for publication

 ## Purpose